More ETFs and SmartFolios for your portfolio

 For a detailed review of BMO’s new product, check out my friend’s article here: Young and Thrifty’s BMO SmartFolio Review and see if it checks the boxes you require for your investing needs.

 The big banks are listening.
-This means if you’re not happy with your portfolio, your financial advisor, or both, consider BMO’s SmartFolio.
+This means if you’re not happy with your portfolio, your financial advisor, or both, consider BMO’s low-cost SmartFolio.

 What’s your take on these new BMO products and services?
 Great news for bank shareholders – no?
 Thanks for reading.